By CASEY WARNER

 Many may be thinking about taking on new hobbies to get them outdoors, including activities that could involve family or friends while still maintaining social distancing and a healthy lifestyle.

-Fortunately, Michigan offers ample antidotes to the winter blues in the form of outdoor recreation opportunities, with a variety of options for those of all abilities.
+Fortunately, Michigan offers ample antidotes on how to beat the blues in winter in the form of outdoor recreation opportunities, with a variety of options for those of all abilities.

-Here are some suggestions for accessible cold-weather recreation opportunities to stay active, engaged and in the outdoors this winter.
+Here is the “how to beat the winter blues list of suggestions for accessible cold-weather recreation opportunities to stay active, engaged, and in the outdoors this winter.

 At the top of the list is the Muskegon Luge Adventure Sports Park, located in Muskegon State Park.
 The luge track – one of only four in the United States – and all other features of the sports park are accessible to people with disabilities.
 It was the first accessible luge created in the nation.